 According to the hypothesis, such self-monitoring and self-correction are the only functions of conscious language learning.

 The Monitor model then predicts faster initial progress by adults than children, as adults use this ‘monitor’ when producing L2 (target language) utterances before having acquired the ability for natural performance, and adult learners will input more into conversations earlier than children.

-According to Krashen, for the Monitor to be successfully used, three conditions must be met:
+According to the Monitor Hypothesis by Krashen, for the Monitor to be successfully used, three conditions must be met: